-The Disability Services Office (DSO) provides services to you if you have a documented physical, psychological, or learning disability, or if you have another medical issue that affects your academic performance.
+The Disability Services Office (DSO) provides services to students who have a documented physical, psychological, or learning disability, or other medical issues that affect academic performance.
 Appropriate documentation may include a letter or report from a qualified professional, such as a physician, psychologist, or learning specialist.

 Documentation must clearly state the nature of the disability and the limitations resulting from the condition.
 It may also contain any additional recommendations for educational accommodations.
-Disclosure of your disability is at your discretion, and accommodations cannot be denied if documentation is acquired.
+Disclosure of the student’s disability is at the student’s discretion, and accommodations cannot be denied if documentation is acquired.

 The DSO offers temporary disability services for students who are ill, hospitalized, injured, or experience extenuating events or circumstances that in some way affect their ability to fully participate in their classes.
 Please contact the DSO for an appointment.

 Under FERPA laws, we can only give out information on a student if they have signed the Student Consent to Release Information form, stating exactly who is able to receive information, and from whom.
 You will need to sign the form (available here from the Registrar) and return it to the DSO before your family can obtain any information.